 The center offers assessment, counseling and consultation for gifted children and adolescents.
 The needs of exceptionally and profoundly gifted children, as well as those with AD/HD, Asperger's Syndrome and mental health issues such as depression, are of particular interest.

 Halbert and Nancy Robinson Center for Young Scholars at the University of Washington

 This site describes the center and all its programs, contains online admissions materials for the center's summer and early entrance programs, and provides access to other sites.

 Imagine: Opportunities and Resources for Academically Talented Youth

-Written for talented 7th-12th graders, Imagine is full of information about opportunities including summer programs, academic competitions and internships.
+Written for talented seventh- to 12th-graders, Imagine magazine is full of information about opportunities including summer programs, academic competitions and internships.
 Every issue includes student-written articles, college planning advice, college reviews, book reviews, puzzles and more.

 Israel Art and Science Academy